List of Shotokan organizations: Japan Karate Association (JKA)

+JKA is the largest karate organization in the world, with members in over 100 countries.
+It is recognized for promoting the explosive and linear style of Shotokan karate, and for maintaining high technical standards.

 Shotokan Karate of America (SKA)

 Tsutomu Ohshima (1930–) began practicing karate at the Waseda University club in 1948, receiving instruction from Funakoshi and Egami among others.
 In 1955, he moved to USC to continue his studies, and led his first U.S. practice soon afterwards.
 In 1957, he started the first university karate club in the United States, at Caltech, and in 1959 founded the Southern California Karate Association.
 As more dojos were opened throughout the U.S., the organization was renamed to Shotokan Karate of America (SKA) in 1969.
 SKA maintains its national headquarters in Los Angeles.
 Today, Ohshima is recognized as the chief instructor of many other SKA-affiliated Shotokan organizations worldwide.
 In 1957, Ohshima was awarded the rank of 5th dan by Master Funakoshi.